Right, be honest; how many of you could point to Malta on a map?

 Magical Malta Travel

 There’s so much more crammed into Malta’s three small islands that we can possibly cover here – including some notable Megalithic temples, Neolithic structures, classic car exhibitions and archaeology museums.
 Not to mention the natural wonders that pepper the archipelago.
-You don’t have to take our word for it – visit Malta yourself and discover why it’s a hot topic among holidaymakers and travellers this year.
+You don’t have to take our word for it – visit Malta yourself and discover why it’s a hot topic among holidaymakers and travelers this year.
 And probably every year from now on too!

 Have you been to Malta?
 Let us know your favorite sights and attractions!